makinacorpus/makina-states/doc/ref/formulaes/cloud/index.rst

     - Via the ``pillar`` for configuratioin

     - Via ``execution modules`` to make settings structures and some specific stuff like SSL certificate generation.
+They are heavily used by the runners.

-    - Via ``runner modules`` to make action on controller, compute_nodes and vms.
+    - Via ``runner modules`` to make actions on controller, compute_nodes and vms.

         - The runner may in turn execute **slses** from the makina-states.cloud